xVir/api-ai-slack-bot/README.md

 Docker image location: https://hub.docker.com/r/xvir/api-ai-slack-bot/

-[![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
+For fastest launching you can use **Heroku** service with the button below [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 To launch a bot, you’ll need the Linux OS.
 To launch it in other operating systems, use [Docker Toolbox](https://www.docker.com/products/docker-toolbox).